Page updated: 1/14/20

 - Three-pronged approach to enforcement includes: (1) actively pursuing licensing compliance; (2) annual inspections; and (3) 24/7 complaint hotline with confirmed violations resulting in fines and potential penalties such as revocation.

-- Fines/penalties to be structured to be significant enough to deter violations, with fine amounts being based on a scaled system that increases with average nightly rates.
+- Fines/penalties to be structured to be significant enough to deter violations, with fine amounts being based on a scaled system that increases with number of violations.

-- Three confirmed violations in 6-month period to result in revocation and 12-month cooling off period.
+- Three confirmed violations in 12-month period to result in revocation and 12-month cooling off period.

 *What is "unincorporated Washoe County"?